mprtenjaca/JavaApp/README.md

 # JavaApp
 # App for advertising and selling stuff

+Java/JavaFX
+H2 database

-In this app we allow user to
+In this app we can create new private or business user and advertise service, cars or apartments.